 After a joint venture with the City of Mesa to renovate the unused space and bring the area its first four-year Catholic University campus, the city and University share the honor of forging one of the best adaptive reuse collaborations in Arizona.

 The City of Mesa recently received an Environmental Excellence Award of Merit from Arizona Forward for the innovative adaptive reuse project for Benedictine’s Downtown Mesa campus.
-The new campus was the former Southside Hospital and underwent a $10 million renovation before opening to classes in September 2013.
+The new campus underwent a $10 million renovation before opening to classes in September 2013.
 Throughout the project, the City of Mesa and Benedictine officials strived to maintain the historical importance of the building while also creating an environmentally-conscious and practical end product.